Cavenfish/autogamess/README.md

 Notes
 ----------
-For this function to work properly the project directory tree must be in the exact format that the 'new_project' fucntion spawned it in.
+For this function to work properly the project directory tree must be in the exact format that the 'new_project' function spawned it in.

 Examples
 ----------